 Nixon’s “silent majority” strategy worked, and he was elected President in November 1968.
 Congress was barely controlled by the Democrats, and some of those Democrats were prejudiced against Mexicans and blacks and hated Vietnam War protesters.
 The time was ripe to further persecute users of marijuana, not only because marijuana was being used by Mexicans and blacks, but because marijuana was being used by the “hippie” Vietnam War protesters.

-In 1969, Nixon put his Attorney General, John N. Mitchell, a former municipal bond lawyer, in charge of developing a comprehensive bill to deal with the “drug problem” on the federal level.
-Then, for purely political reasons, and making the same arguments made by Anslinger and the Hearst newspapers, including their racial stereotypes, in 1970, Nixon lobbied for passage of the Controlled Substances Act and lobbied for marijuana be classified by the Drug Enforcement Administration (DEA) and the Food and Drug Administration (“FDA”) a Schedule I drug.
-Classifications were determined for five schedules of drugs, and what schedule the drug would be placed in was determined by the DEA and the FDA.
+In 1969, Nixon put his Attorney General, John N. Mitchell, a former municipal bond lawyer, in charge of developing a comprehensive bill to deal on the federal level with the “drug problem.”
+Then, for purely political reasons, and making the same arguments made by Anslinger and the Hearst newspapers, including their racial stereotypes, in 1970 Nixon successfully lobbied for passage of the Controlled Substances Act.
+Classifications were determined for five schedules of drugs, and what schedule a drug was placed in was determined by the Drug Enforcement Administration (DEA) and the Food and Drug Administration (FDA).
+Nixon ordered the DEA and the FDA to classify marijuana a Schedule I drug even though it did not meet, and never has met, Schedule I criteria.

-From the passage of the Marihuana Tax Act in 1937, to the FDA’s announcement in August 2016, a total of 79 years were wasted when, otherwise, the medical benefits of cannabis could have been explored for the betterment of mankind.
-This unconscionable delay was caused by prejudice, ignorance, and sensationalist stories designed to sell newspapers and sway voters.
-Politicians on both sides of the isle were, and to some extent still are, to blame because they feared and continue to fear that coming out in favor of marijuana in any way, even for purposes of medical research, would cost them votes because of so many years of false, effective anti-marijuana propaganda which needs be overcome.
-The ban on performing clinical research on medical marijuana lasted 79 years from 1937 to 2016.
+From the passage of the Marihuana Tax Act in 1937, to the FDA’s announcement in August 2016, a total of 79 years were wasted when, otherwise, the medical benefits of cannabis could have been explored.
+This unconscionable delay was caused by prejudice, ignorance, and sensationalized stories designed to sell newspapers and sway voters.
+Politicians on both sides of the isle were, and to some extent still are, to blame because they feared and continue to fear coming out in favor of marijuana, even for purposes of medical research, would cost them votes because of so many years of false, effective anti-marijuana propaganda.

 In 1994, Assistant to the President for Domestic Affairs under President Richard Nixon, John Ehrlichman admitted to Harper's Magazine reporter Dan Baum,

-Nixon's Assistant to the President for Domestic Affairs, John Ehrlichman, admitted criminalizing marijuana was all about disrupting the hippie community.
+Nixon's Assistant to the President for Domestic Affairs, John Ehrlichman, admitted criminalizing marijuana was all about disrupting the hippie and black communities.
 Photo credit Associated Press.

 President Richard M. Nixon celebrates the passage of the Controlled Substances Act.
 White House photo.

 By demonizing marijuana and having it classified a Schedule I drug, Nixon found the perfect tool to discriminate against blacks and Hispanics and punish Vietnam War protestors who openly smoked marijuana at their rallies.
-Nixon then ignored the recommendation of the blue ribbon panel he appointed to study the issue of marijuana which recommended simple users of marijuana not be criminally prosecuted.
+Nixon then ignored the recommendation of a blue ribbon commission he appointed to study the issue of marijuana that recommended simple users of marijuana not be criminally prosecuted.

-Pursuant to 21 U.S.C. § 812 (b) (1), Schedule I drugs, which includes heroin, methaqualone (Quaaludes), morphine, mescaline, peyote, and lysergic acid diethylamide (LSD), need to meet three criteria.
-First, the drug must have a high potential for abuse which with marijuana has not proven to be the case.
+Pursuant to 21 U.S.C. § 812 (b) (1), Schedule I drugs, which include heroin, methaqualone (Quaaludes), morphine, mescaline, peyote, and lysergic acid diethylamide (LSD), need to meet three criteria.
+First, the drug must have a high potential for abuse.
+For marijuana, that has has not proven to be the case.
 Second, the drug must have no currently accepted medical use in treatment in the United States.
-Marijuana has been shown to have medical use in America since the 1850's, and medical marijuana is now legal in 30 states, the District of Columbia, Guam, and Puerto Rico while CBD is proving to be extraordinary in treating a variety of medical conditions.
+Marijuana has been shown to have medical use in America since the 1850's, and medical marijuana is now legal in 30 states, the District of Columbia, Guam, and Puerto Rico.
 Finally, there must be a lack of accepted safety for use of the drug under medical supervision.
 Marijuana has proven to be an extraordinarily safe drug.
-The only reason cannabis based medical remedies are not widely available is because the government has been suppressing research into cannabis based medical remedies since the passage of the Marihuana Tax Act of 1937.
+The only reason cannabis based medical remedies are not widely available is because the government has been suppressing research into cannabis based medical remedies since passage of the Marihuana Tax Act of 1937. cont.